evanrosa/portfolio-v2/_posts/etl-pipeline-kafka-airflow-sqlmesh-bigquery-superset.md

 - It's recommended that you use a virtual environment (eg venv)

 Once these are ready, continue with the steps below to configure each component.

-This section includes the exact commands and configuration steps used to set up each part of the pipeline.
-Whether you're running locally or extending this for cloud production, these building blocks are reusable.

 ### Kafka Setup